Schoenheitz... a whole promise is contained in this name which in Alsatian dialect, we...

 Alsace, Alsace,Alsace Grand Cru,Crémant d'Alsace,0

 70 plots of land managed on a case-by-case basis according to their characteristics and their terroir: madness or work of art?
-With all their talents as global citizens, Thomas and Paul Rieflé promote a philosophy where people and actions are at the heart of the creation of great wines...Lire plus Learn more
+With all their talents as world citizens, Thomas and Paul Rieflé advocate a philosopher....Lire plus Learn more

 The roots of the Rieflé family go back very far in the history and culture of the Rhine.
-Its identity is inspired by the spirit of the beautiful winegrower's house built in PFAFFENHEIM in 1609, next to the magnificent church with a 13th century choir, a jewel of Romanesque architecture.
+Its identity is based on the spirit of the beautiful winegrower's house built in Pfaffenheim in 1609, next to the magnificent church with a 13th century choir, a jewel of Romanesque architecture.

 Being a winegrower in the 21st century means knowing how to preserve the human being and the precision of his actions at the heart of the creation of great wines.
 This approach to viticulture ultimately creates an identity that cannot be relocated and guarantees sustainability in a globalised world.